parasha vayishlach, Genesis chapters 32—36

 Step right up, ladies and gentlemen!
 All you need is this here red string, direct from the tomb of Rachel Imotainu, which I will sell to you for the small price of $34.95 plus tax.
 Just tie it on your wrist and you’ll be protected from all possible calamities for all of your days going forward…

 Now, I firmly believe, in fact I’ve had empirical evidence, that an object can absorb energy from another object and then pass it on to a third object.
-But when it comes down to the nitty gritty, you’ll have to check me off in the “no” column.
-I do not believe that tying a string on my wrist, even one that was wrapped around Rachel’s tomb, will automatically, miraculously change my life.
+In fact, that’s how you can change the world by simply baking challah.
+But when it comes down to the nitty gritty, I’m not so sure that tying a string on my wrist, even one that was wrapped around Rachel’s tomb, will automatically, miraculously change my life.

 But with all that said, there are plenty of stories of women who wore a red string that amazingly fell off the day they met their soulmate, and others of women who struggled to conceive and became pregnant after donning a red string bracelet.
 Among rabbis, both orthodox and modern, some hold that there’s merit in the concept of wearing the red string for blessings and protection, while others shun it as idolatry.